Lester Conner: Coaching career

 Conner began his NBA coaching career in 1998 as an assistant to head coach Rick Pitino of the Boston Celtics.
 Conner credits Pitino with teaching him to project his voice from the bench, shouting instructions that cut through the din of an NBA arena.

 He also was twice the assistant coach in Milwaukee for head coach Terry Stotts, leaving after Stotts was fired following the 2006–2007 season.

 Conner is considered a protege of former Indiana Pacers head coach Jim O'Brien and has worked under O'Brien on three separate occasions.
-The first was with the Boston Celtics from 2001–04.
+The first was with the Boston Celtics from 2001 to 2004.
 The second was as the associate head coach for the Philadelphia 76ers in the 2004–05 season.
 In June, 2007, Conner moved to Indiana, to once again work for O'Brien and the Pacers.

 On Feb.
 2, 2010, taking over for one game for an absent O'Brien, Lester Conner instituted a few strategic changes such as moving Roy Hibbert closer to the basket and emphasizing an attacking, uptempo style preferred by the players.
 The Pacers scored what turned out to be a season-high 130 points in a 15-point victory amid their 32–50 season.

 In 2010, Conner joined Larry Drew as his top assistant at the Atlanta Hawks, leaving the team following Drew's termination at the end of the 2012–13 NBA Season.
 Conner joined the Denver Nuggets for the 2013–14 season as an assistant coach.

 Conner has expressed an interest in returning to his alma mater, Oregon State University, as a head coach, but was informed in 2014 by Beaver Athletic Director Bob De Carolis of the university's unwillingness to make the job available to him due to Conner's lack of a college degree.
 Conner expressed lament at the university's refusal to consider him for what he called "the only university job I want" owing to lack of academic qualification.
 "I understand the importance of having the degree," Conner told an interviewer from the Portland Oregonian in May 2014.
 "But at the same time, that doesn't define who I am or what I am as a coach and as a person."

+Conner came out of his coaching retirement to serve as head coach for the Virginia Valley Vipers of The Basketball League during the 2024 season.